Homepage > Education and Learning > Schools > Find a School > School Search

 Risk assessments are shared with teaching and support staff.

 There is an ongoing programme of In-Service training for all members of staff.
 Whole school training also takes place, where appropriate.
-The Deputy SENCO/SENCO attend courses on SEND issues in order to keep up to date with local and national issues and to share good practice.
+The SENCo attends courses on SEND issues in order to keep up to date with local and national issues and to share good practice.

-There is on-going sharing of good practice through regular staff meetings and feedback/ advice provided by the leadership group and the SENCO following lesson observations.
+There is on-going sharing of good practice through regular departmental meetings and feedback/ advice provided by the leadership team, subject leaders and the SENCO following lesson observations.

 All staff receive regular updates on Safeguarding and PREVENT training.